What is Azure AD entitlement management?

-Employees in organizations need access to various groups, applications, and sites to perform their job.
-Managing this access is challenging, as requirements change - new applications are added or users need additional access rights.
-This scenario gets more complicated when you collaborate with outside organizations - you may not know who in the other organization needs access to your organization's resources, and they won't know what applications, groups, or sites your organization is using.
+Employees in organizations need access to various groups, applications, and SharePoint Online sites to perform their job.
+Managing this access is challenging, as requirements change.
+New applications are added or users need more access rights.
+This scenario gets more complicated when you collaborate with outside organizations.
+You may not know who in the other organization needs access to your organization's resources, and they won't know what applications, groups, or sites your organization is using.

 Azure AD entitlement management can help you more efficiently manage access to groups, applications, and SharePoint Online sites for internal users, and also for users outside your organization who need access to those resources.

 Enterprise organizations often face challenges when managing employee access to resources such as:

 - Users may not know what access they should have, and even if they do, they may have difficulty locating the right individuals to approve their access